-The Large Lot Residential Zone comprises areas developed under the operative District Plan Rural Residential Zone now located within the propose Durban growth boundary.
+The Large Lot Residential Zone comprises areas developed under the operative District Plan Rural Residential Zone, now located within the proposed urban growth boundary.

 The Large Lot Residential Zone supports the Strategic Direction and Urban Development framework of the Proposed District Plan through allocating and retaining land for larger lot suburban housing while enabling smaller lots where this is possible in greenfield sites.
-Notwithstanding the legacy left by the operative District Plan, the Zone forms part of the overall housing approach sought by the Proposed District Plan, which aims to achieve a compact and efficient urban form, achieved through enabling increased density in appropriate locations.
-The zone provides one of the mechanisms for managing urban growth in a way and at a rate which advances section 5(2) of the Act.
+Notwithstanding the legacy left by the operative District Plan enabling large suburban lots close proximity to the Wanaka town centre, the Zone forms part of the overall housing approach sought by the Proposed District Plan, which aims to achieve a compact and efficient urban form, achieved through enabling increased density in appropriate locations.
+The zone provides one of the mechanisms for managing urban growth in a way and at a rate which meets the purpose of section 5(2) of the Act.